cosmicishan/Maze-Solver/README.md

 In this repository I have implemented an algorithm to solve the Maze.

-**The Maze is in text filed:**

-A - Starting Point.
-B - The goal the algorithm have to reach.
-# - Walls which the ALgorithm can't pas through.

 **Method of Searching**

 In a search process, data is often stored in a node which is a tuple which holds the position/location of the Maze which is in row and column form.